Iwao Ojima

-Iwao Ojima (born June 5, 1945 in Japan) is a Japanese-American chemist and university distinguished professor at the State University of New York at Stony Brook (Stony Brook University).
-He has been widely recognized for his seminal contributions to a range of chemical research at the multifaceted interfaces of chemical synthesis and life sciences.
-As rare accomplishments, he has received four National Awards from the American Chemical Society in four different fields of research.
+Iwao Ojima (born June 5, 1945, in Japan) is a Japanese-American chemist and university distinguished professor at the State University of New York at Stony Brook (Stony Brook University).
+He is known for his work at the interface of chemical synthesis and life sciences.
+He has received four National Awards from the American Chemical Society in four different fields of research.
 He is also serving as the director of the Institute of Chemical Biology and Drug Discovery (ICB&DD), as well as the president of the Stony Brook Chapter of the National Academy of Inventors.

 Biography

 Ojima was born in Yokohama, Japan, in 1945 and educated at the University of Tokyo, Japan (B.S.
 1968, Ph.D.
 1973).
 Before coming to the U.S. as an associate professor at the State University of New York at Stony Brook in 1983, he worked at the Sagami Institute of Chemical Research in Japan, first as a research fellow and later as a senior research fellow and group leader of the organometallic chemistry and organic synthesis research group.
-At Stony Brook, he quickly climbed the ranks: he was promoted to professor in 1984, leading professor in 1991, and university distinguished professor in 1995.
+At Stony Brook, he was promoted to professor in 1984, leading professor in 1991, and university distinguished professor in 1995.
 He served as department chair from 1997 to 2003 and has been serving as the founding director of the Institute of Chemical Biology and Drug Discovery (ICB&DD) since 2003, as well as the president of the Stony Brook Chapter of the National Academy of Inventors from 2015.
 He has been a visiting professor at the Université Claude Bernard Lyon I, Lyon, France (1989), the University of Tokyo, Tokyo, Japan (1996), the Scripps Research Institute, La Jolla, CA (1997), and Université de Paris XI, BIOCIS, Châtenay-Malabry, France (1997).
 As an extracurricular activity, he has been serving as the president of the Japan Center at Stony Brook since 2004.